AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 # Tables
 #####

-Tables can usually be adjusted easily in Word, you can format the data in any specific format, dowload the csv file, and load it to Word.
+R / ggplot2 are not optimized for table presentation.
+Tables can usually be adjusted easily in other software.
+You may format the data in any specific way you want to present it, dowload the csv file, and load it to Latex or Word, for instance.

 ```{r pressure, echo=FALSE}